The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

-- Attaching and detaching a database for Microsoft SQL Server, see the Microsoft Knowledge Base article 224071.
+- Attaching and detaching a database for Microsoft SQL Server, see Microsoft Knowledge Base article 224071.

-- Using the Copy Database Wizard in SQL Server 2000, see the Microsoft Knowledge Base article 274463.
+- Using the Copy Database Wizard in SQL Server 2000, see Microsoft Knowledge Base article 274463.

-- For further information on moving SQL Server 2008 R2, see the MSDN article on Moving Database Files.
+- Moving SQL Server 2008 R2, see the MSDN article on Moving Database Files.